 He kissed her hard, pushing her up against the door.
 She almost panicked before she realized he wasn't hurting her despite the roughness.
-He had never been so fierce.
-Something in her responded wildly.
+He'd never been so fierce.
+Something in her responded.

 They tore at each other's clothes.
 The sex was savage, as if neither could get enough of each other.
 When it was over, they found themselves on the couch; several nearby pieces of furniture were kicked over.